 A former District Deputy of this council and Past Grand Knight (1968-1969), Cyril Hatten worked his way on to the State Council as State Membership Director in 1979 and ran for State Warden in 1981 losing the election to Frank Perry from the Fridley/Columbia Heights area.

 Another former District Deputy (1983-1987) and Past Grand Knight (1982-1983) of the Hutchinson council, Greg & Linda van der Hagen were named as the State Council Family of the Year in 1988.
 Greg was made State Membership Director and served in that position from 1988 through 1991.
 In 1991 he ran for State Warden and defeated a former District Deputy from Sleepy Eye and moved all of the way through the chairs of the state council to become State Deputy from 1997 through 1999.
-Greg went on to serve as 4th Degree District Master for Minnesota, as well as 4th Degree Vice Supreme Master of the Marquette Province (States of Minnesota, Wisconsin and Illinois).
+Greg went on to serve as 4th Degree District Master for Minnesota from 2002 through 2006, as well as 4th Degree Vice Supreme Master of the Marquette Province (States of Minnesota, Wisconsin and Illinois) from 2007 through 2011.
 Greg also was hired to work for the KC Supreme Council as a Financial Secretary Training Consultant (2011-2019) traveling around the US and Canada training Financial Secretaries on their duties and use of the Member Management/Member Billing systems through the Supreme Council’s website.
 Greg continues to serve the state council as Administrative Assistant from 2001 to present.

 Past Grand Knight David Dressel (1986-1987) served as District Deputy from 1987-1989.